emacsorphanage/god-mode/README.md

     Before: C-p C-k C-n M-^ ) C-j C-y M-r C-x z z M-2 C-g C-g C-x C-s
     After:    p   k   n g ^ )   j   y g r     . .
 2   g   g   x   s

+You'll find that this mode comes surprisingly naturally and that you already know how to run your existing Emacs commands.

 See the Mapping section for a complete rundown of the transformations.

 ## Activation